If you have a passion for technology and enjoy learning new things, working as a programmer analyst may be a good fit for you.

 Daily routines are seldom the same in the role, and you can be sure that life as a programmer analyst is rarely dull.

 As a programmer analyst, you’ll work closely with the IT department, but you'll also work with other departments across the company.
-It's a position that requires coding experience as well as the ability to test and maintain programs, adjust existing programs and develop new ones, and execute cybersecurity measures to keep the company's information safe.
+It's a position that requires coding experience and the ability to test and maintain programs, adjust existing programs and develop new ones, and execute cybersecurity measures to keep the company's information safe.
 There’s no single path to becoming a computer programmer analyst, although gaining some formal education and experience is a plus.

 You'll probably also be repairing and maintaining software and systems.
 Ultimately, your goal will be to assess what the company needs and then to develop programs and systems to help the company maximize its operations.
 Some of the common job duties you may perform as a programmer analyst include: